lz356/AICampusChampions/docs/Module2.md

 **P5.** Pro: Requiring disclosure gives instructors an accurate picture of how work was produced, which protects the integrity of assessment and lets them calibrate feedback fairly across students.
 It also normalizes AI as a tool to be used transparently rather than hidden, teaching students professional habits of attribution.
 Con: A blanket disclosure mandate is difficult to define and enforce consistently — the line between spell-check, search, and generative assistance is blurry — and may punish honest students while missing undisclosed use.
 It can also chill legitimate, beneficial use and shift focus from teaching good judgment to policing a rule.

+### Tool B (Gemini) full outputs — logged verbatim

+**P1.** Transformer introduced in 2017; APA: Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
+Attention is all you need. *Advances in Neural Information Processing Systems, 30.* (Correct and complete.)

+**P2.** "Large language models often generate outputs that are untruthful, harmful, or unhelpful because they aren't properly aligned with what users actually want.
+To fix this, researchers trained models using human feedback to follow specific instructions.
+By having humans rate model responses, they fine-tuned the AI to prioritize helpfulness and safety.
+The resulting model, InstructGPT, performs significantly better at following complex directions and reduces toxic or inaccurate answers, even though it uses much less computational power than its massive predecessors.
+Essentially, this process teaches the AI to be a better, safer conversational partner."
+(Note: "much less computational power" imprecisely restates the paper's *100× fewer parameters* point.)

+**P3.** Uses `statistics.stdev` (sample standard deviation) with `List`/`Dict` type hints, a docstring, and a `__main__` usage example; raises `ValueError` for lists of fewer than two elements.
+On `[10, 20, 30, 40, 50]` it returns mean 30.0, median 30.0, standard_deviation 15.8114 — correct for the **sample** standard deviation.
+(Differs from Claude's population `pstdev`; both are valid, but the numbers differ.)

+**P4.** Warm ~180-word decline with subject line, admiration for the organization, an "unmovable scheduling conflict," an explicit invitation to be considered for future events, and a full signature block.
+Tone and appropriateness comparable to Claude's.

+**P5.** Pro: disclosure fosters academic integrity and lets educators assess authentic skills, and sets a standardized boundary between ethical assistance and plagiarism.
+Con: full disclosure is practically unenforceable given unreliable AI detectors and false positives, and treating AI as a hidden violation creates an adversarial culture that discourages productive use.
+(Balanced; con phrasing marginally stronger.)

 ---

 ## Task 2 — Prompt Engineering Lab (Four-Iteration Refinement)